Common Causes of Mouth Breathing

 Does a Soft Tissue Injury Take Too Long to Heal?

 The time taken for a soft tissue injury to heal depends entirely on the extent of the damage.
 Our mouth contains many blood vessels, making the healing process quicker.
-Some injuries may heal on their own, but larger cuts require stitches and antibiotics for effective treatment and faster healing.
+Some injuries may heal independently, but larger cuts require stitches and antibiotics for effective treatment and faster healing.

 Is It Necessary to Get My Wisdom Tooth Extracted?

-While extracting a wisdom tooth is not a necessity, if you are going through excessive pain and discomfort, it is in your best interest to get it removed.
+While extracting a wisdom tooth is unnecessary, it is in your best interest to remove it if you are going through excessive pain and discomfort.
 We offer emergency tooth extractions, so you don’t have to suffer too long.

 Visit SE Calgary’s Trusted Emergency Dentistry Service Provider